message/iata/AE.md

 - passengers arriving from Nigeria;
 - passengers younger than 12 years;
 - passengers with disabilities;
-- effective 22 April 2021, passengers arriving from India.
+- passengers arriving from India.
 10. Passengers entering Dubai (DXB) or Al Maktoum (DWC) from Nigeria must:
 - have a printed negative COVID-19 PCR test taken at most 72 hours before departure of the last direct flight to United Arab Emirates.
 The test result must be in Arabic or English and must be issued by an approved laboratory listed on <a href="https://screening.purehealth.ae/">https://screening.purehealth.ae</a> or a laboratory accredited by Nigeria; or
 - have a printed negative COVID-19 rapid test taken at most 4 hours before departure of the last direct flight to United Arab Emirates.